Germany orders shutdown of all Iranian consulates – DW – 10/31/2024

 A spokesman at the time said the "murder" of a German citizen was "extremely straining" on relations with Iran, already reduced to a minimum.

+Sharmahd, who lived in the United States, was kidnapped in Dubai in 2020 by Iranian security forces.

-The German government, relatives and human rights activists strongly rejected the accusations against him.
+The German government, relatives, and human rights activists strongly rejected the accusations against him and dismissed the trial as a sham.

+Iran accused Sharmahd of planning a 2008 attack on a mosque that killed 14 people.
+It also claims that he was guilty of

 rc/ab (dpa, AFP)